ZapperDJ/prawarchiver/README.md

 before running `prawarchiver.py` or `write_html.py` to resolve encoding errors such as 'codec can't encode character'.

+A reddit api key is required to use prawarchiver.
+Create one here (script type) https://ssl.reddit.com/prefs/apps/ and fill this lines at the beginning whith your api keys

+    reddit = praw.Reddit(client_id='', \
+                     client_secret='', \
+                     user_agent='', \
+                     username='', \
+                     password='')

-### fetch reddit data
+### Fetch reddit data

-data is fetched by subreddit and date range and is stored as csv files in `data`.
+Data is fetched by subreddit and date range and is stored as csv files in `data`.

     ./prawarchiver.py politics 2017-1-1 2017-2-1

-**WARNING:** retrievable data is limited by reddit api to a max of 1000 posts
+**WARNING:** Retrievable data is limited by reddit api to a max of 1000 posts

-### write web pages
+### Write web pages

-write html files for all subreddits to `r`.
+Write html files for all subreddits to `r`.

     ./write_html.py
     # or add some output filtering
     ./write_html.py --min-score 100 --min-comments 100 --hide-deleted-comments
     ./write_html.py -h

-your html archive has been written to `r`. once you are satisfied with your archive feel free to copy/move the contents of `r` to elsewhere and to delete the git repos you have created. everything in `r` is fully self contained.
+Your html archive has been written to `r`.
+Once you are satisfied with your archive feel free to copy/move the contents of `r` to elsewhere and to delete the git repos you have created. everything in `r` is fully self contained.

-to update an html archive, delete everything in `r` aside from `r/static` and re-run `write_html.py` to regenerate everything.
+To update an html archive, delete everything in `r` aside from `r/static` and re-run `write_html.py` to regenerate everything.

-### hosting the archived pages
+### Hosting the archived pages

-copy the contents of the `r` directory to a web root or appropriately served git repo.
+Copy the contents of the `r` directory to a web root or appropriately served git repo.

 ### screenshots